-Where necessary, we may ask for a voluntary contribution to the costs of educational visits, but this will be entirely optional (except for residential visits) and will not affect pupils' ability to take part fully in the trip.
+The School will ask for a voluntary contribution towards the costs of educational visits, but this will be entirely optional (except for residential visits) and will not affect pupils' ability to take part fully in the trip.
+However, if a trip is deemed to be financially unviable due to not enough contributions being made, the trip may be cancelled.